italojsoliveira/python-exercises/docs/index.md

 [![](https://img.shields.io/badge/-Python-grey?&logo=Python)](https://www.python.org/)
  [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Coding exercises and solutions in Python from my studies and practice.
-Here I make it publicly open for whoever finds it helpful.
+Coding exercises and solutions in Python.
+They are code snippets that may be useful for everyday tasks.

-I expect to write more than a thousand exercises with solutions. _This is a work in progress_.
+_This is a work in progress_.
 The last commit shows the latest updates.

 ### Exercise 1